 This is not to say that we should sell all of our stocks and move into cash and bonds, but shifting to a less risky posture does not mean giving up potential return, as is true in more normal environments.
 Prudent portfolio management suggests at least trimming at the edges.
 Staying on top of the spectrum, that’s HMA!

-Hummer Mower Associates is registered with HighTower Advisors, LLC, an SEC registered investment adviser and/or Hightower Securities, LLC, member FINRA and SIPC.
-Advisory services are offered through HighTower Advisors, LLC.
-Securities are offered through HighTower Securities, LLC.
+Hummer Mower Associates is a group comprised of investment professionals registered with Hightower Advisors, LLC, an SEC registered investment adviser.
+Some investment professionals may also be registered with Hightower Securities, LLC (member FINRA and SIPC).
+Advisory services are offered through Hightower Advisors, LLC.
+Securities are offered through Hightower Securities, LLC.

-This is not an offer to buy or sell securities.
-No investment process is free of risk, and there is no guarantee that the investment process or the investment opportunities referenced herein will be profitable.
+This is not an offer to buy or sell securities, nor should anything contained herein be construed as a recommendation or advice of any kind.
+Consult with an appropriately credentialed professional before making any financial, investment, tax or legal decision.
+No investment process is free of risk, and there is no guarantee that any investment process or investment opportunities will be profitable or suitable for all investors.
 Past performance is neither indicative nor a guarantee of future results.
-The investment opportunities referenced herein may not be suitable for all investors.
+You cannot invest directly in an index.